kirillsemyonkin/ctf-grsu-new-year-2024/code-analysis/negative-hash-195/README.md

 We will do a loop from the last number to the first one.
 Let's divide the given number into chunks of 2 digits starting from the end (`1 01 87 10 01 08 90 22 55 48 52 47 05 76 84 08 18 19 86 25`).
 Then we add the carry.
-If the number is in the negative power, it signals a subtraction - for example, `86` does not show the number that was subtracted, but the result, and to go back to the wanted number we should subtract that number from a `100`, which turns into `100 - 86 = 14`.
+If the number is in the negative power, it signals a subtraction - for example, `86` does not show the number that was subtracted, but rather it is the result, and to go back to the desired number we should subtract that number from a `100`, which turns into `100 - 86 = 14`.
 After that, if the number is not in the range of 32 to 127, we need to add `100` to turn it into ASCII.

 ```python
 numbers = list(map(lambda x: int(x), "1 01 87 10 01 08 90 22 55 48 52 47 05 76 84 08 18 19 86 25".split(' ')))